 What is a self-charging hybrid?

-Self-charging hybrid is a marketing term that Lexus is really going to town on.
-It has started to appear in advertising and is being used to differentiate between plug-in hybrids and those that don't have the option to plug them in.
+Self-charging hybrid is a marketing term that Lexus and Toyota are really going to town on.
+It is heavily used in advertising and is being used to differentiate between plug-in hybrids and those that don't have the option to plug them in.

 In reality, a self-charging hybrid is a normal hybrid.
 In the advert below Lexus seems to boast "no plugs" as a benefit, but in reality, all hybrids are self-charging (as are electric vehicles) to a degree.

 As such, self-charging hybrids are better in stop-start driving: if you only drive at a constant speed on the motorway, the opportunities for energy recuperation are lowered.
-And you'll only ever be able to travel a mile or two on the battery alone, before the engine has to kick-in.
+And you'll only ever be able to travel a mile or two on the battery alone, before the engine has to kick-in and top-up the battery.
+Ultimately, remember that you can't get energy from nowhere - so if you're not plugging it in, you'll be using the combustion engine.

 The classic example of a regular - or self-charging - hybrid is the Toyota Prius.
 It's basically the car that started the hybrid revolution in powertrains and there are lots of Toyota and Lexus models that offer this technology.